arinWald/KaChowEngine/README.md

 In the 'Configuration' section, you can fine-tune various settings to optimize your development and user experience:

+**Save and Load Config**
+- Two buttons that allow to save and load the current engine configuration.

 **FPS Histogram:**
 - This option provides a real-time histogram that displays the frames per second (FPS) of your application.
 Monitoring the FPS is essential for ensuring smooth and responsive gameplay.